Global voice of new world Wine / Dining / Travel

 Swiss wine - Vinea Wine Fair

 With almost all of its wine consumed within its borders and just 1-2% going for export, many are surprised to discover that Switzerland even makes wine.
 However, this majorly mountainous country, with its steep and scenic terraced vineyards overlooking the deep lakes and rivers wedged in between its spectacular peaks, is buzzing with vinous excitement.
-Pinot Noir and Merlot are making wines worthy of international attention in multiple microclimates in Valais and Ticino respectively, while this alpine country’s own vast set of indigenous varietals and others that thrive in Swiss soil exude distinctive and vibrant flavours. (continue reading in July Edition!)
+Pinot Noir and Merlot are making wines worthy of international attention in multiple microclimates in Valais and Ticino respectively, while this alpine country’s own vast set of indigenous varietals and others that thrive in Swiss soil exude distinctive and vibrant flavours. (continue in July Edition!)

 The Ancient Wine of Pompeii